Wayne Koethe - President

 As vice president public relations, you’ll find yourself writing news releases, creating and distributing fliers and maintaining the club’s presence on the web and in the community.

-Yuliya Zanyala - Vice President - Public Relations
+David Lozowsky - Vice President - Mentorship

 James Ahola - Treasurer